Having almost survived a divorce proceeding which started in June 1991 and is almost wrapped as of June 2019, I’ve learned a thing or two.

 It was written to stop a man, because traditionally men managed the investments and mortgages, jacking up the mortgage or putting a loan against the house to free up more than his rightful share of equity and then taking off.

 It’s a well-meaning clause but the problem is the courts and judges don’t give a fuck about it and they don’t enforce it.
-Have a look for case law, there’s hardly any that’s how rarely anyone takes it seriously.
+Have a look for case law, there’s hardly anybecause that’s how rarely anyone takes it seriously.

-You see the law says you can’t encumber without spousal consent and signature.
+You see, the law says you can’t encumber without spousal consent and signature.
 That means to get that mortgage you’d have to have both parties sign.
 Banks and big lenders are careful about this and indeed my spouse was refused by our bank and turned to a private predatory lender.

 Securing this mortgage encumbered and stained the title such that the property could not be sold because no one was willing to risk getting embroiled in the legal battle.
-And at 49 per cent interest it wasn’t long before the interest brought total owed to millions and millions of dollars with not one penny repaid.
+And at 49 per cent interest it wasn’t long before the interest brought the total owed to millions and millions of dollars with not one penny repaid.

 As you will have read in the background, the parties were faced with a dilemma.
 The house equity could not be divided because I could not get clear title with which to secure a mortgage to pay off the other party’s interest in the home.

-Still, recognizing that there was no issue to go to trial over, in 1995 Madame Justice G. Speigel pulled the parties into her chambers and worked out a settlement which because the Minutes of Settlement.
+Still, recognizing that there was no issue to go to trial over, in 1995 Madame Justice G. Speigel pulled the parties into her chambers and worked out a settlement which became the Minutes of Settlement.